Brunch & Batter

 For the Cake

 • Preheat the oven to 350℉.
-Grease an 8-inch by 8-inch square baking pan (or 9-inch round baking pan) with butter or baking spray.
+Grease an 8-inch square baking pan (or 9-inch round baking pan) with butter or baking spray, or line it with parchment paper, leaving an overhang on the sides for easy removal.
 Set aside.

 • In a medium bowl, sift together the cake flour, baking powder, baking soda, cardamom, and salt.
 Set aside.

-• Using a stand mixer or electric hand mixer, cream the butter and sugar on high speed until light and fluffy, about 3 minutes.
+• Using a stand mixer or electric hand mixer, cream the butter and sugar on medium speed until light and fluffy, about 3 minutes.

-6 tablespoon (3 ounces) unsalted butter, room temperature, ¾ cup (6 ounces) white granulated sugar
+6 tablespoon unsalted butter, room temperature, ½ cup white granulated sugar, ¼ cup dark brown sugar

-• Reduce the speed to low and add the eggs, sour cream, and vanilla.
-Mix until combined.
-Add the flour in a few batches and mix on low until no flour streaks remain.
+• Reduce the speed to low and add the eggs one at a time, mixing well after each addition.
+Mix in the sour cream and vanilla until smooth.
+Add the flour and mix on low until just combined.
 Do not overmix.

 • Add the batter to the prepared baking pan.
 Distribute the streusel evenly over the top, gently pressing it into the batter.
-Bake at 350℉ for 45-55 minutes until a tester comes out clean and the top is lightly golden brown.
-Allow to cool to room temperature, then dust with powdered sugar if using.
+Bake at 350℉ for 43-50 minutes or until a tester comes out with a few moist crumbs and the top is lightly golden brown.
+Let the cake cool in the pan for 15-20 minutes, then use the parchment overhang to lift it onto a wire rack to cool completely (if using).
+Dust with powdered sugar when ready to serve.

 powdered sugar for dusting